Another Roadside Attraction: Plot

 The group spends several days pondering what to do with the Corpse.
-Purcell wishes to reveal it to the world, thus causing the collapse of Christianity and, most likely, a large part of society as a whole.
+Purcell wishes to reveal it to the world, thus causing the collapse of Christianity and likely a large part of society as a whole.
 Marvelous wishes to blackmail high-ranking church and government officials in order to influence them to do more good in the world.
 Amanda wishes to give it a proper burial on Bow Wow mountain and nothing more.
 John Paul remains silent.

 After taking a day to think separately about the issue, the group reconvenes to discover that the Felicitate, along with other government officials, have begun to close in on the restaurant.
-The following morning, Marx Marvelous - who reveals himself to have been the unnamed writer the entire time - awakens to discover that Purcell and John Paul have fled, taking Mon Cul and the corpse with them.
+The following morning, Marx - who reveals himself as the writer - awakens to discover that Purcell and John Paul have fled, taking Mon Cul and the Corpse with them.
 While searching for clues, Marx and Amanda find a newspaper clipping which details the launch of a large weather balloon which would take a group of five baboons to the edge of space.
-Shortly after, a government agent shows a report to the two which reveals that Purcell and John Paul had snuck onto the base carrying the balloon and had set the baboons free.
+Shortly thereafter, a government agent shows a report to the two which reveals that Purcell and John Paul had sneaked onto the base carrying the balloon and had set the baboons free.
 Purcell was shot and killed while trying to flee, but John Paul, Mon Cul, and the Corpse all boarded the balloon and took off.
 The report concludes by saying that John Paul faced certain death within 24 hours due to the extreme exposure from the sun, after which his body, along with Mon Cul's and the Corpse's, would eventually disintegrate entirely.

 Soon after, Amanda and Marx prepare to leave the restaurant.
 Amanda, now pregnant once more, leaves for unknown adventures, while Marvelous is taken by the head of the Felicitate to an unknown fate.
 Marx's report concludes by saying he has given his entire manuscript to Amanda, and thus if it has survived the ordeal then it means Amanda is still alive.

 Technique and subject matter

-In this novel, the author uses nonlinear plot progression in the tone of a first-person diary to express his views on religion and other topics.
+In this novel, the author uses nonlinear plot progression, sometimes in the tone of a first-person diary, to express his views on religion and other topics.

 A major theme of the novel is the mummified corpse of Jesus Christ and Western Civilization's belief and faith in the divinity of Jesus Christ.
-In his memoir, Robbins states that he wanted to question what would happen to Western Civilization if it could be demonstrated that Jesus was not immortal.
+In his memoir, Robbins states that he wanted to question what would happen to Western Civilization if it could be demonstrated that Jesus had not in fact risen bodily from the dead.